polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/runtime-module-in-own-crate.md

 [dependencies.test_module]
 default_features = false
 path = "../../test_module"
-# Optionally specify a version
-# version = "0.1.0"
 ```

 And just as before, we need to tell the module to only build its `std` feature when the runtime itself does.